ArtHitParade

 The autograph scrolls calligraphed by the emperor are 27 cm high and 80 to 118 cm long.
 Each scroll is divided into two parts, the poem in tight pictograms on the left and four full-height characters on the right for the title.
 Several imperial seals have been printed, including the Qianlong Chen Han ("written by the emperor's brush") and the Tai Shang Huang Di.

 The eastern scroll is not located.
-The other four were re-united and were sold together for RMB 116M including premium by Poly on December 2, 2014, lot 3030.
+The other four were re-united and were sold together for RMB 116M by Poly on December 2, 2014, lot 3030.
 The image is shared by China Daily in the post sale report.

-2019 SOLD for £ 8M including premium
+2019 SOLD for £ 8M by Sotheby's

 Throughout his career Thomas Gainsborough has sought a compromise between his passion for the landscape and the need to earn a living through the worldly portrait.
 He is not comfortable with the academies but the clients show little interest in the views of English landscapes.